Solo-Hawk/CS-Army-Discord-Reboot/README.md

     - Votes
     - Some sort of logging?
     - Server Stats
 + Refactor Files and Variables, make naming clear
+    - Improve Welcome and Starboard.
+Commands functional but need refactored
 + More Configs and way to store data for multiple servers